Ralph Abraham (politician): Health care and public health

-Abraham believes the Affordable Care Act should be repealed.
-He opposes the expansion of Medicaid.
+During his 2014 campaign for the U.S. House of Representatives, Abraham said the Affordable Care Act should be repealed.
+He opposed the expansion of Medicaid.

 On the topic of COVID-19, Abraham has said that masking, lockdowns and vaccination requirements "were practically ineffective."
 He said that the adverse effects of COVID vaccines were "suppressed", that "we don't know" whether recipients of COVID vaccines can safely donate blood, and suggested that COVID vaccines may be linked to miscarriages.

 As Surgeon General of Louisiana, Abraham issued a directive in February 2025 instructing Louisiana state workers to end long-standing mass vaccination clinics and stop promoting seasonal vaccines.
+During the subsequent outbreak of pertussis (whooping cough), which included a number of infant deaths, the Louisiana Department of Health delayed action for several months.

 Economic issues

 Abraham supports simplifying the tax code.

 He supports equal pay for women.

 Energy policy

 Abraham is in favor of the Keystone Pipeline.

 Immigration

 Regarding illegal immigration, Abraham opposed amnesty and supported strengthening border security.
 He supported Trump's 2017 executive order to temporarily halt immigration from seven specified nations until the development of more enhanced screening methods.
 His spokesman said, "Dr. Abraham generally supports President Trump's temporary suspension of the refugee and immigration admittance program.
 Dr. Abraham agrees with President Trump that we must take all necessary steps to protect American citizens from potential terrorism threats, and this temporary measure from the President will allow for a thorough review of our policies and procedures for vetting applicants from war-torn areas."

 Abraham has said he supports banning sanctuary cities in Louisiana, and that he would pay for four minority congresswomen, three of whom were born in the U.S., to leave the United States, if they would tell him where they'd like to go, referencing Trump's "send them back" comments.